Cumulocity-IoT/cumulocity-iot-template/README.md

 ---

 These tools are provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+They do not constitute part of the product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While we welcome contributions, we cannot guarantee to include every contribution in the main project.

-For more information you can Ask a Question in the [TECH Community Forums](https://tech.forums.softwareag.com/tag/Cumulocity-IoT).

-Contact us at [TECHcommunity](mailto:Communities@softwareag.com?subject=Github/SoftwareAG) if you have any questions.
+For more information you can Ask a Question in the [Cumulocity Tech Community](https://techcommunity.cumulocity.com/).
+Contact us there if you have any questions.